baerengraben/ioBroker.swiss-weather-api/README.md

 ### Getting started
 1. Get a free accout on https://developer.srgssr.ch/
 1. Go to "My Apps" and create a new App.
 Here you can choose a Product.
 "Freemium" is their free product.
-If you only want to do 50 request per day or/and don't want to pay for more request per day, "Freemium" is what you want to choose.
+If you only want to do 50 request per day (every 30min) or/and don't want to pay for more request per day, "Freemium" is what you want to choose.
 Now, this will create a specific ConsumerKey and ConsumerSecret
 1. Find out Longitude / Latitude (decimal degrees) of the chosen location for which forecast is needed
 1. Install this Adapter on ioBroker => This can take several minutes (~7min on a Raspberry Pi 3)
 1. On Adapter Configuration fill in